FimGroup/fim/DocTodoList.md

 ## Task List

+* [ ] http path parameter
 * [ ] new api for files to avoid save files on local disks, for the usecases of cache/temp files/etc, such as large http payload temp files in nginx
-    * [ ] Support component file loading, e.g. http template files
+    * [x] Support component file loading, e.g. http template files
     * [ ] Local disk readonly impl / mem fs impl with memory limit / S3 fs impl / etc.
 * [ ] http and http rest - hostname matching + default server
-* [ ] connector lifecycle new approach to support connector level and instance level
+* [x] connector lifecycle new approach to support connector level and instance level
     * According to the document of hierarchy of components
-* [ ] make container and connector independent
+* [x] make container and connector independent
     * connector can spawn instances to use containers
     * when one container is EOL, connector instance should be released and the event should also be delivered to connector
-* [ ] Instance name for connectors
+* [x] Instance name for connectors in container level
 * [ ] Provide init functions for application and container to avoid providing set/add in api
     * For user to inject plugins
+* [ ] Migrate container connectors to app connectors
+    * container logic
+    * connector logic
+* [ ] Should merge source and target connector?

 ## Todo List